-Lawyer specialising in structured finance
+Counsel specialising in structured finance and project financing

 - Magistère in business legal counselling, Nancy II University

 - Master's degree in European business law, Nancy II University

 During my studies, I was lucky enough to have access to different worlds, both from an academic (Law magistère, one-year Erasmus exchange to Sweden, business school) and a professional perspective (placements in France, Luxembourg and London, in French and magic circle firms, one-year internships as a legal consultant on a trading floor).
 These various experiences were a chance for me to fine-tune my professional career and, at the end of my studies, I knew exactly how to start it, i.e. in a law firm (quite simply because being a lawyer is something I have always wanted) and, if possible, abroad (expatriation enabling me to continue my training in business law and discover, at the same time, a new culture, which is an enriching experience).
 I therefore quite literally jumped at the VIE opportunity I was offered at Gide’s Tunis office, pleased to begin my professional career in the way I had decided, and proud to join a firm as prestigious as Gide.

 In my opinion, to be a good lawyer, you must want to improve continuously on a technical level, be humble and accept to learn, permanently question your abilities, and have real human qualities that will facilitate both negotiations with other lawyers and the creation of a commercial relationship with clients.

 For the technical side, a professional high would be my contribution to the handling of the first mortgage bond issue in France, worth 472 million euros.
 It was the first financing of this type in France, and one of the largest carried out in Europe on a single building.
 This case enabled me to realise the importance of creativity and innovation in our profession.